 Former Real Housewives Of New York reality star Bethenny Frankel has recently been relieved of paying one expensive bill each month.
 Earlier this year a New York state appeals court ruled that Frankel would no longer need to pay Jason Hoppy, her ex-husband, spousal support each month.

 The temporary maintenance amount was $11,852 a month.

 The court judges ruled that both parties were fully capable of supporting themselves.
 Both parties agreed to waive claims for spousal maintenance and support, presently and in the future.

 Temporary Spousal Support Versus Permanent Spousal Support

-Temporary spousal support is deigned to provide some financial support to a lower income earning spouse during the divorce process.
+Temporary spousal support is designed to provide some financial support to a lower-income earning spouse during the divorce process.
 These payments typically end once a permanent spousal support award is in place.

 Contrary to what the term suggests, permanent spousal support in Los Angeles is not, in fact, “permanent”.
 Short-term marriages (generally considered as being ten years or fewer in duration) will see “permanent” spousal support lasting no longer than half the duration of the marriage.
 Shorter marriages may not be eligible for spousal support, while the length of time permanent spousal support will be paid for a long-term marriage will vary.

 A number of factors will be taken into account when assessing spousal support including:

 - The skills of a supported spouse, the current job market, and the training/education necessary to develop these skills